jrcichra/smartcar/README.md

 You are in total control of how your car responds to events.
 This lets you connect any component to any component in a predetermined way.
 This was not possible with pub/sub, as the containers would have to determine what events they were interested in.
 Containers have no concept of events, they only take in actions when told to.

 # TCP based
 Currently, all communication between containers is through TCP (no HTTP).
-This may change depending on need from GUI applications
+This may change depending on need from GUI applications.